truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 ### Migration Overview
 Users with the S3 service enabled must upgrade CORE to version **13.0-U6** and complete the migration process **before** upgrading to a later major version.

-{{< hint type=danger title="Potential Client Disruption" >}}
+{{< hint type=danger title="Replacing Access Keys" >}}
-Configuring existing clients to communicate with the new Minio plugin deployment requires access to existing MinIO key pairs.
+This process requires using MinIO credentials that might already exist.
+If new MinIO access and secret keys must be generated, review any solutions that currently use MinIO credentials.
+Some applications must be redeployed to reconfigure MinIO key pairs.
+Service disruption can result.

 The secret key portion of a MinIO key pair cannot be viewed after initial creation.
 If you do not have access to the configured secret key, access the MinIO UI through the existing to generate a new key pair.
 Record or save the new access key and secret key in a secure location.

-Reconfigure all MinIO clients using the new access key and secret key before proceeding with the migration process.
+Reconfigure or redeploy any connected solutions to replace the previous (now defunct) key pair with the new access and secret keys before proceeding with the migration process.
 {{< /hint >}}

 The migration path involves [installing a MinIO Client](#installing-the-minio-client) (MC) release with the required feature and function support to migrate the S3 service deployment.

-Next [configure the Minio plugin](#configuring-the-minio-plugin-for-migration) deployment and then [migrate data](#migrating-data) from the MinIO S3 service deployment to it.
+Next [configure the **Minio** plugin](#configuring-the-minio-plugin-for-migration) deployment and then [migrate data](#migrating-data) from the MinIO S3 service deployment to it.

 After migrating data, you can either create an archive of the TrueNAS S3 service or delete it.